-4. A freestanding solar energy system is permitted in the rear yard only and must meet the following standards:

-a.
-The system must be located ten feet from any lot line.
+- 4. A freestanding solar energy system is permitted in the rear yard only and must meet the following standards: - a.
+A freestanding solar energy system cannot be located in any required setback.

 b.
 The system is limited to a maximum of 30 feet in height, measured to the highest point of the structure including the solar panel.